Walk Antigua Like A Local

 La Merced Church Frontage

-La Iglesia de la Merced is a Catholic church located in the city of Antigua Guatemala in Guatemala.
-La Merced Church in Antigua stands out for its Baroque-style architecture.
-One of the unique things about the church is the low height of its two bell towers - it is designed to withstand the frequent tremors in Guatemala.
+La Iglesia de la Merced is a historic Catholic church located in the heart of Antigua Guatemala.
+Renowned for its stunning Baroque architecture, this church is especially notable for the unusually low height of its two bell towers, an intentional design feature to withstand the frequent earthquakes that affect the region.

 Stop 5